Drink mix

-A drink mix is a processed-food product, designed to mix usually with water to produce a beverage resembling fruit juice or soda in flavor.
+A drink mix is a processed-food product, designed to mix usually with water to produce a beverage resembling juice, soda, or other sweet products in flavor.
 Another type of drink mix is represented by products that are mixed into milk.
-It is traditionally made in powdered form (powdered drink mix), but liquid forms are also seen now.
+Most drink mixes are powdered, but some are liquid-concentrate.

 History

 The first juice-type powdered drink mix was Poly Pop, invented by Paul Stevens Hollis in 1922.
 He sold it as part of the Big State Company until its acquisition by General Foods in 1953.

 Ingredients

 While some are made with sugar, or sold unsweetened, the products are often made with artificial sweeteners such as aspartame, sucralose, cyclamates or saccharin, and often include artificial flavors and colors.
-Some of the products include vitamins or other nutrients.
+Powdered drink mixes without sugar will often contain water-soluble filler ingredients such as maltodextrin or dextrose.
+Products may also include vitamins, electrolytes, caffeine, or other nutrients.

 The products are variously marketed and to the point to children, athletes, bodybuilders, dieters, or as a vitamin supplement.
 Some brands are only sold as drink mixes, while some beverage companies produce powdered versions of their products, as do Gatorade and Ocean Spray.
 Another form of drink mix is represented by products mixed into milk, such as malted milk, Nesquik, Ovaltine, and Carnation Instant Breakfast.